agrarian

 Did you know?

 Today, an acre is generally considered to be a unit of land measuring 43,560 square feet (4,047 square meters).
 Before that standard was set, it's believed that an acre represented a rougher measurement: the amount of land that could be plowed in one day with a yoke of oxen.
-Both acre and agrarian derive from the Latin noun ager and the Greek noun agrós, meaning "piece of land, field."
+Both acre and agrarian come from the Latin noun ager and the Greek noun agrós, meaning "piece of land; field."
 (You can probably guess that agriculture is another descendant.)
-Agrarian, first used in English in the 16th century, describes things pertaining to the cultivation of fields, as well as the farmers who cultivate them.
+Agrarian, first used in English in the 16th century, describes things pertaining to the cultivation of fields, as well as to the farmers who cultivate them.

 Examples of agrarian in a Sentence